altmp/altv-docs/articles/configs/server.md

 logTimeFormat = "%H:%M:%S"

 # How many log files to keep in the "logs" directory (created automatically by alt:V)
-# 0 = no limit
+# Set to 0 to disable "logs" directory (default behavior)
 # For example, logsToKeep = 3 will set limit to 3 files in default server mode + 3 files for --justpack
-# Note: if you remove this parameter "logs" directory will not be created
 logsToKeep = 0

 # The tags for your server (max.
 4)